csabapalfi/facebook-scrape-group/README.md

 ## Caveats

-* it's just a one night hack, quality is like that :D
+* it's just a one (now two) night hack, quality is like that :D
 * kills your running Chrome
 * permalinks for posts on the first page are not captured
 * stopping condition is not exactly well-tried/tested - worked for me